TIBET THE WONDERLAND

-Most tour in Tibet begins from fabled city Lhasa
+Most tour in Tibet begins from the fabled city Lhasa

 , although turned into a modern city, and the capital of Tibet.
-One enjoy tour visiting both sides of the city new and old, the eastern side of Lhasa still preserves its ancient glory.
-Where a large number of locals reside close to Barkhor square
+One enjoys a tour visiting both sides of the city new and old, the eastern side of Lhasa still preserves its ancient glory.
+Where a large number of locals reside close to Barkhor Square

 and its colorful busy bazaar.

-In Lhasa a tour of 2-3 days taking short drives and walks to Drepung monasteries, originally a university for learning Buddhism.
+In Lhasa, a tour of 2-3 days takes short drives and walks to Drepung monasteries, originally a university for learning Buddhism.
 As well as a holy seat of many high priests to the 5th Dalai Lama and later moved to Potala Palace.

 Potala Palace stands high on a red hill that dominates the Lhasa city, built-in 640 A.D.
 During the time of the 5th Dalai Lama, the head of state a 13 storied palaces with 1,000 rooms.
 Beyond Lhasa a day tour or more visiting the eastern suburb of the city to beautiful Ganden Monastery huge complex.
 Located on the hill of Wangku-Ri at the height of above 3, 800 m, offers grand views of scenic farm country.
 Ganden a foremost monastery of the Gelugpa sect of Tibetan Buddhism (Yellow Hat), all the Great Six monasteries (Ganden, Sera, Drepung, Tashilumpo, Labrang, Kumbum) are of Yellow Sects.